Advising

 A: Chemical Engineering advisors can ONLY clear departmental advising holds.

-To clear an advising hold, complete ChE Curriculum Plan (131, 134in its entirety and email your assigned advisor from your @ufl.edu Gatorlink email and include your UF ID number.
+• To clear an advising hold, complete ChE Curriculum Plan (131134) entirely and email to your assigned advisor from your @ufl.edu Gatorlink email along with your UF ID number.
 Failure to do so will delay response time.

-If it is a different hold (Ex.
-Immunization, Violence Prevention, Ready, Set, Work, Local Contact, Past Due Debt, etc.) check the hold on ONE.UF.
-Select the hold for removal instructions and it will tell you which department it belongs to and who to contact.
+• For holds other than departmental advising (e.g., Immunization, Violence Prevention, Ready, Set, Work, Local Contact, Past Due Debt, etc.), check ONE.UF.
+Select the hold for removal instructions, which will indicate the correct department to contact.

 Q: HOW DO I REGISTER?